-Chicago is a city that likes to get the most out of summer—by which we mean drinking on rooftops with a great view of the city.
+Chicago has no shortage of awesome things to do in the summer—by which we mean drinking on rooftops with a great view of the city.
 But even if all you can see is surrounding buildings, these spots are worth a visit.
 From a cocktail bar to beer bars, here are our picks for the best rooftop bars in Chicago.

 Best rooftop bars in Chicago